alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

-## Run code just before every line using TracePoint
+## Run code just before every line

-[TracePoints][TracePoint] are a Ruby feature that let you run code in response to certain events in your program -- for example, at the start/end of a class definition, when exception are thrown, or on every method call.
+[TracePoints][TracePoint] are a Ruby feature that let you run code in response to certain events in your program -- for example, at the start/end of a class definition, when exceptions are thrown, or on every method call.
 It can be a useful debugging tool… and it can be other things too.

 To create a tracepoint, you write `Tracepoint.new` and the name of the event you want to trace, then a block which takes a single argument.